 - Counselling is a treatment where you might talk through a specific issue.
 For example, outbursts of anger with your partner or in the workplace.
 And try to understand how you could manage those situations differently.

 - Psychodynamic therapy often lasts longer than counselling and tends to go deeper into past experiences.
 Your focus here may be on learning more about yourself to help you understand why you express your anger the way you do.
 Or why certain situations make you angry.

 For more information about different kinds of talking treatments and how they can help, see our pages on talking therapies.

 Talking, talking, talking over many years has helped immensely.
 Now I don't bottle it all up inside.

-How do I access these treatments?
+How do I access these treatments for anger?